 How Many Students Receive Financial Assistance?

-Amarillo College's standard financial aid plan for newly arriving freshman students is $9,785.
-About 71.0% of incoming students get some financial aid, most of which is loans.
+$10,007 is the standard Amarillo College's freshman financial aid plan.
+About 70.0% of incoming students get some financial aid, most of which is loans.

 Financial aid helps decrease the expense, or the full retail price of the college.
 However, be aware that the only true discounts off the cost of college are in the form of grants and scholarships.